Ahimgit/navidrome-alexa/README.md

 There is severe lack of tests currently.

 ## Known issues & todo
-- No re-authentication in Alexa client, if cookie token is revoked for some reason `cookies.data` needs to be deleted ( although they have 1 year expiry)
+- No re-authentication in Alexa client, if cookie token is revoked for some reason `cookies.data` needs to be deleted manually (although they have 1 year expiry)
 - Authentication may be tricky and may require authing from a mobile app on the same network first to do CAPTCHA.
-- Tests Alexa supported formats and if transcoding works/fixes issues, document it
-- Better/more secure way of setting configuration params
+- More tests
 - Proper integration with Navidrome vs injected widget
 - Better UI for playback controls / progress
-- Proper signature validation of incoming /skill requests
 - Per-device queue / state
 - More control over logging configuration
-- More tests
+- Test Alexa supported formats and if transcoding works/fixes issues, document it
+- Proper signature validation of incoming /skill requests
 - Voice commands are likely out of scope (although stop, resume, next, prev are supported if it already has a queue), also there is [asknavidrome](https://github.com/rosskouk/asknavidrome)